 Tristan Mathieu Duché served as a deputy in the French Legislative Assembly.
-In 1851, a coup d’etat by Louise Napoleon Bonaparte (later Napoleon III) resulted in the exile of fifty members of the French Parliament, Including T. M. Duché.
-Also, among the exiled was Victor Hugo, whose famous book “L Historied’un Crime” tells the story of the coup and, incidentally mentions duche, who took up residence in London.
+In 1851, a coup d’etat by Louis Napoleon Bonaparte (later Napoleon III) resulted in the exile of fifty members of the French Parliament, Including T. M. Duché.
+Also among the exiled was Victor Hugo, whose famous book “L’Histoire d’un Crime)” tells the story of the coup and, incidentally, mentions Duché, who took up residence in London.

 T.M.Duché & Sons became part of S&W Berisford Group in 1972.
-However when the group broke up, we became private again in 1991.
-Now based in offices in Wilmslow things have come full circle.
+However, when the group broke up, we became private again in 1991.

 Watch the videos and click on the pictures below to see more…